Install Continuous Soffit Vent for Professionals

 2. Cutting Vent Slots

-Cut a 2 in-wide continuous slot in the plywood or OSB soffit using a track saw.
-Keep at least 3 in between the slot and exterior wall to maintain structural integrity.
+Cut a continuous slot in the soffit using a track saw, maintaining structural integrity.

 3. Installing Bug Screen